Private-Conflict/.github/profile/README.md

 You can help us by :

-* Spreading our socials to your friends and invite people to join our community
+* Spreading our socials around, to your friends and invite people to join our community.
 * Join our ranks, if you know how to :
   * create maps
   * create scenarios with the "Scenario Framework"